rust-embedded/rust-raspberrypi-OS-tutorials/14_exceptions_part2_peripheral_IRQs/README.md

 +        }
 +    }
 +
-+    /// Return if the kernel is still in an init state.
++    /// Return if the kernel is init state.
 +    pub fn is_init(&self) -> bool {
 +        self.state() == State::Init
 +    }